LdesignMedia/moodle-tool_groupautoenrol/README.md

 ## Bug and Problem Support

 This plugin is carefully developed and thoroughly tested, but bugs and problems can always appear.
-If you discover any security related issues, please email [support@ltnc.nl](mailto:support@ltnc.nl) instead of using the issue tracker.
+If you discover any security related issues, please email [support@ldesignmedia.nl](mailto:support@ldesignmedia.nl) instead of using the issue tracker.

 Please bear in mind that bug and problem support is not free of charge.
 This is with the exception of developers that